Course Introduction to Programming

 }

-This operator is represented by the junction of two ampersands (&&) and will only be true if the two statements to be analyzed are true.
+To avoid using a nested if, we can use the logical AND operator.
+This operator is represented by two ampersands (&&) and will only have a true value if both statements being analyzed are true.
 Its syntax is as follows:

-Therefore, for the resolution of our problem, where should be even and positive, we can use this operator in the following way:
+Therefore, to solve our problem, where must be even and positive, we can use this operator as follows:

 if( x % 2 == 0 && x > 0 ){